-As part of your welcome to Smith College, you will be invited and strongly encouraged to attend an orientation program offered by the Office of Human Resources to acquaint you with the policies, procedures and services of the college.
+As part of your welcome to Smith College, you will be invited and strongly encouraged to attend an orientation session offered by the Office of Human Resources to acquaint you with the policies, procedures, and services of the college.

-As a new employee you are required to submit the following forms to the Office of Human Resources:
+As a new employee you are required complete the following tasks in Workday:

-All employees in regular positions and employees who work half-time or more in limited-term or temporary positions are eligible to receive employee OneCards at no cost.
-Employees in limited-term or temporary positions who work less than half-time are not eligible for a college OneCard.
 Smith College OneCards for faculty and staff and their registered spouses, and dependents are issued by the OneCard Office in Stoddard Hall.
-For more information on the Smith College OneCard, visit the ITS website.
+For further information on the Smith College OneCard, please go to http://www.smith.edu/its/onecard/index.html

 Employment of Minors

 Parking is available for college employees in designated parking lots throughout the campus.
-To park in a designated lot, you must register your car and purchase a parking decal from the Department of Campus Safety.
+To park in a designated lot, you must register your car and purchase a parking decal from Campus Safety at the Facilities Building, 126 West Street.
 There is a small charge for the decal, which must be renewed each fiscal year.

 Traveling on College Business

-Employees who travel on college business should consult the Smith College Travel and Entertainment Expense policy.
+Employees who travel on college business should consult the Smith College Travel and Entertainment Expense policy at http://www.smith.edu/controller/TravelPolicy.htm